Wilsonruan/3-Password-Generator/README.md

   * "Would you like Uppercase Characters?
 If not, please click cancel."

+The user must enter a number between 8 - 128.
+Anything else, will alert ("Please select at least one character type!") and then prompt ("Please indicate the length of password.
+Must enter a number between 8 to 128.".

-If user doesn't select at least one character type, an alert "Please select at least one character type!" and then return to prompt the characters types.
+The user must at least one character type.
+If not, an alert "Please select at least one character type!" and then return to prompt the characters types.

 # Generate Password Button

-The Generate Password will generate password on the page.
-User can click again to generate a different password.
+The Generate Password will generate a password on the page.
+At least one of the checked character type(s) will be there.
+The user can click again to generate a different password.

 # Copy to Clipboard

 The Copy to Clipboard button will copy the text inside the generator password box to clipboard.
-The user can paste the password aftwards.

 # CheckBox below the buttons.

-User can change their selected character type by check or uncheck the checkboxes below the buttons.
+Users can change their selected character type by checking or unchecking the checkboxes below the buttons.

 # The URL of the deployed application